Pakistani Mother Sentenced To Death For Burning 18-Year-Old Daughter, Zeenat Rafiq, Alive In ‘Honor Killing’

-Last year 18-year-old Pakistani woman, Zeenat Rafiq, eloped and married the man she loved, a man her family had not consented to but later pretended to accept.
-Yesterday, her mother was sentenced to death for burning her daughter alive in June 2016 in a case of ‘honor killing’ for bringing shame to the family.
+Last year, 18-year-old Pakistani woman Zeenat Rafiq eloped and married the man she loved, a man her family had not consented to but later pretended to accept.
+Yesterday, her mother was sentenced to death for burning her daughter alive in June of 2016 in a case of “honor killing” for bringing shame to the family.

-On Monday an Anti-Terrorism Court (ATC) in Lahore convicted Parveen Bibi for killing her daughter a little over a week after she had eloped.
-The ‘free will marriage’ Zeenat Rafiq participated in displeased her family so that they beat her until she bled, a few days later the mother of the young woman burned her alive.
-The Evening Standard wrote that Bibi had made an earlier confession to murdering her 18-year-old daughter, saying that the girl had to die for “bringing shame to the family”.
+On Monday, an Anti-Terrorism Court (ATC) in Lahore convicted Parveen Bibi for killing her daughter a little over a week after she had eloped.
+The “free will marriage” Zeenat Rafiq participated in displeased her family to the point that they beat her until she bled.
+A few days later, the mother of the young woman burned her alive.
+The Evening Standard wrote that Bibi previously confessed to murdering her 18-year-old daughter, saying that the girl had to die for “bringing shame to the family”.

 Mother Sentenced To Death For Honour Killing Of Daughter Who She Doused In Petrol And Set … https://t.co/749HUHdNXv pic.twitter.com/d8tDGLH8TQ